If it’s not fun, you’re not doing it right.

 Built in 1874 in vintage post-and-beam loft style, the five story property once housed multiple historic figures of Boston including John Quincy Adams, and was rehabilitated in 2012 using historic tax credits.
 Today the 18,000 SF building is fully leased to the Brazilian Consulate.

 The Westminster Business park consists of 311 acres of industrial and commercial space in the heart of Central Massachusetts along Route 2.
-It currently houses a gravel operation, two solar farms, and is permitted for 1.5 million square feet of commercial space.
+Is permitted for 1.5 million square feet of commercial space.
 The Pan Am Southern railway — a joint venture with the Norfolk Southern rail – parallels Route 2 and provides access to the network of intermodal facilities serving central and eastern Massachusetts, New York and the Great Lakes.